 - You’re not to think you are more important than we are.

 - You’re not to think you are good at anything.

 - You’re not to laugh at us.

 - You’re not to think anyone cares about you.

 - You’re not to think you can teach us anything.

-Failing to respect the Law of Jante can dramatically decrease your likelihood of success in business and hurt your relationships in Norway.
-However, as a foreigner you’ll be allowed to get away with some “exotic” behavior, such as giving a stranger a compliment.
+Failing to respect Janteloven can dramatically decrease your likelihood of success in business and hurt your relationships in Norway.
+However, as a foreigner, you’ll be allowed to get away with some “exotic” behavior, such as giving a stranger a compliment.

 What is Janteloven?